What is Long-Term Care?

 These services are generally not paid for by your health insurance, including Medicare and Medicare supplements.
 Medicaid, the medical welfare program, will pay for long-term care, but only if you have little or no savings and income.

-52% of people who reach the age of 65 generally qualify for benefits under a Long-Term Care policy.
+52% of people who reach the age of 65 generally qualify for benefits under a Long-Term Care Insurance policy.
 Policies require that you need help with at least two of the six primary activities-of-daily living or require supervision due to cognitive impairment.

 Women tend to need care longer than men due to their lifespan.